highlando/20-talk-ecc-hinfriccati/concept.md

 $$
 (note that there is no $D$)

-Define the feedback as $-\mybt \Xinf x$, where $\Xinf$ is an admissible solution to the nonsymmetric generalized Riccati equations
+Define the feedback as $-\mybt \Xinf x$, where $\Xinf$ is an admissible solution to the nonsymmetric generalized Riccati equation
 $$
 \mathcal A^* X + X^* \mathcal A + X^*(B_2B_2^* - \gpmt B_1B_1^*)X + C_1^*C_1 = 0, \quad \mathcal E^*X = X^*\mathcal E.
 $$